TypeStrong/ts-node/website/docs/troubleshooting.md

 - You have installed an ESM dependency but your own code compiles to CommonJS.
   - Solution: configure your project to compile and execute as native ESM.
 [Docs](./commonjs-vs-native-ecmascript-modules.md#native-ecmascript-modules)
   - Solution: downgrade the dependency to an older, CommonJS version.
-- You have moved your project to ESM but still have a config file, such as `webpack.config.js`, which must be executed as CommonJS
+- You have moved your project to ESM but still have a config file, such as `webpack.config.ts`, which must be executed as CommonJS <!-- SYNC_WITH_MTO_DOCS -->
-  - Solution: if supported by the relevant tool, rename your config file to `.cjs`
+  - Solution: if supported by the relevant tool, rename your config file to `.cts`
   - Solution: Configure a module type override.
 [Docs](./module-type-overrides.md)
 - You have a mix of CommonJS and native ESM in your project
   - Solution: double-check all package.json "type" and tsconfig.json "module" configuration [Docs](./commonjs-vs-native-ecmascript-modules.md)
-  - Solution: consider simplifying and switch to all CommonJS or all native ESM
+  - Solution: consider simplifying by making your project entirely CommonJS or entirely native ESM

 ### `ERR_UNKNOWN_FILE_EXTENSION`